richard-scryber/PaperworkDayDocs/docs/reference/svgattributes/attrs/d.md

 has_toc: false
 ---

-# @cx : The Circle Centre X Attribute
+# @d : The Path Instruction Data Attribute

 Summary